 When any case of dignity or pre-eminence is to be marked, then even the youngest son is set before all the rest, though contrary to the usage of the Scriptures in other cases.
 Hence we find Shem, the youngest son of Noah, always mentioned first; Moses is mentioned before his elder brother Aaron; and Abram before his two elder brethren Haran and Nahor.
 These observations are sufficient to remove all difficulty from this place.”

-This would have been a good solution to this difficulty, if this wasn’t mentioned:
+This would have been a good solution to this difficulty, if this verse wasn’t mentioned:

 This clearly means that when Abraham was told by God to have a child when he was 100 is a miracle, how come that Terah begat Abraham at 130?

-Besides, a very important fragment was discovered within Dead Sea Scrolls that doesn’t match with this claim, it is fragment 4Q252, which says:
+Besides, a fragment was discovered within Dead Sea Scrolls doesn’t match with this claim, it is fragment 4Q252, which says:

-So as we see, saying that Terah begat Abraham at 130 doesn’t match with the Bible, and DSS doesn’t agree with it.
+So as we see, saying that Terah begat Abraham at 130 doesn’t match with the Bible, and Dead Sea Scrolls don’t agree with it.
 This means that there is still a difficulty concerning what the writer of the Acts wrote.Follow me onby